poult-lab/daily-word/english_words_ learning.md

 02.equitable [ˈekwɪtəbl]

-[adj] Creating a more equitable nd sustainable future.
+[adj] Creating a more equitable and sustainable future.

  "fair and reasonable; treating everyone in an equal way" -fair-